 Not surprisingly, there aren't many foolproof ways to reduce your in-retirement tax bills.
 Converting some of your traditional IRA/401(k) balances to Roth is a way to reduce taxes down the line, but the trade-off is that you'll pay taxes when you do the conversion.
 One way to manage that tax hit is to convert in years when your tax rate is at a low ebb.
 (Vanguard's retirement guru Maria Bruno has pointed out that the post-retirement, pre-required minimum distribution years are an ideal time to do so.)
 If you're stuck with a high property tax bill and would like to stay in your home rather than relocate to a lower-tax part of the country, just make sure you're taking advantage of any property-tax relief that your municipality is offering to seniors or people on fixed incomes.

 Healthcare/Long-Term Care Expenses

 There's no way to avoid at least some of these costs, but at a minimum you should factor a supplemental insurance policy and prescription drug coverage into your in-retirement household budget.
-It's also a good idea to re-shop your Medicare coverage each open-enrollment season; Morningstar contributor Mark Miller provides a checklist for doing so each fall.
+It's also a good idea to re-shop your Medicare coverage each open-enrollment season.

 Even if you've calibrated your budget to a T and taken a closer look at how it might change in retirement versus when you were working, it's still wise to set aside cash to cover unanticipated expenses.
 While your emergency fund in retirement needn't be as large as it was when you were working, holding enough liquid assets to cover those lumpier outlays--whether a new roof or a big dental bill--is a best practice in retirement.
 You might even take the next step of forecasting those periodic, large, off-budget outlays and incorporating them into your spending plan, as discussed here.
 Doing so will help ensure that they don't throw you off of your planned withdrawal rate.